-Federal Work-Study (FWS)
+Federal Work-Study (WSF)

-Federal Work-Study (FWS) jobs are available in many campus departments, as well as with several off-campus nonprofit agencies.
-FWS is offered based on financial need, and continuing students must submit the FAFSA each year.
+Federal Work-Study (WSF) jobs are available in many campus departments, as well as with several off-campus nonprofit agencies.
+WSF is offered based on financial need, and continuing students must submit the FAFSA each year.
 Students will receive a paycheck every two weeks based upon pay rate and hours worked.

-Students working in a FWS position are limited to working 10 hours per week during the school year.
-FWS students can work up to 40 hours per week during the summer quarter only.
+Students working in a WSF position are limited to working 10 hours per week during the school year.
+WSF students can work up to 40 hours per week during the summer term and during breaks between terms.